 The applicant and the City had to spend extensive time and resources to demonstrate that market conditions have changed in the forty years since the visitor-serving use was originally established.
 Coastal Commission staff preference for the site to be used as a hotel/motel, park, or other visitor-serving commercial over residential use is reiterated several times in documentation associated with this CDP.
-The project was ultimately approved in March 2015, after two years of complex permitting and negotiation with Coastal Commission.4 Several conditions of approval and project changes were imposed by the Coastal Commission, including:
+The project was ultimately approved in March 2015, after two years of complex permitting and negotiation with Coastal Commission.
+Several conditions of approval and project changes were imposed by the Coastal Commission, including:

-- Park proposal changed from a passive park to active park, including addition of several amenities adding cost to the developer. - Park and trail improvements must be open for use by the general public prior to any residential occupancy. - Parcel along Marina Drive was required to be dedicated free of charge, to be developed with visitor-serving uses including lower-cost overnight accommodations.
+- Park proposal changed from a passive park to active park, including addition of several amenities adding cost to the developer. - Park and trail improvements must be open for use by the general public prior to any residential occupancy.

-3 California Coastal Commission, Staff Report: Appeal of Executive Director Determination, Dispute Resolution No. 5-13-1233-EDD, Submitted June 17, 2014, Staff Report Published August 1, 2014.

-4 California Coastal Commission, Staff Report: Revised Findings, Application No. 5-12-1233, filed October 21, 2014 and approved March 12, 2015.
+California Coastal Commission, Staff Report: Appeal of Executive Director Determination, Dispute Resolution No. 5-13-1233-EDD, Submitted June 17, 2014, Staff Report Published August 1, 2014.
+California Coastal Commission, Staff Report: Revised Findings, Application No. 5-12-1233, filed October 21, 2014 and approved March 12, 2015.